JacobMGEvans/Turbo-R2-Archive/README.md

 Utilizing `.env` file to store the variables for Turborepo API & Worker.
 The `.env` file is not committed to the repository.
 The `.env` file should be in the root of the project directory.
 The `.env` file should contain the following variables.

-The commands are ran with `dotenv` cli `npx dotenv -- npx turbo <command>` to inject the environment variables into the command process environment.
+The commands are ran with `dotenv` cli `pnpm exec dotenv -- pnpm exec turbo <command>` to inject the environment variables into the command process environment.

 ```bash
 TURBO_API=<baseURL> # https://something.com